-Role of the designated safeguarding lead - From KCSIE 2024
+Role of the designated safeguarding lead - From KCSIE September 2021

 Governing bodies, proprietors and management committees should ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of designated safeguarding lead.
-The designated safeguarding lead should take lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place.
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection, including online safety.
 This should be explicit in the role holder's job description.